appsfactorygmbh/cypress-audit/README.md

 1. Converted from CommonJS to ESM

 We also decided to publish only one npm package, that includes lighthouse AND pa11y.
 Therefore the usage is minimally different.
 The example has been changed as well.

+# Limitations

+- The output of lighthouse is not informative enough.
+Writing the HTML reports to the file system is possible, but you need to handle the files yourself.
+- The test runners are opening the browser in a new tab, which might lose session state.

 # Installation